Wild Beaver Appeal

 Are beavers living in the wild anywhere else?

 Beavers have been reintroduced into 27 European countries, and are becoming more widely spread in the UK.
-Beavers are now living wild in Devon, on both the river Tamar & river Otter; wild releases are also being approved in Scotland
+Beavers are now living wild in Devon and, to a much lesser extent, in Cornwall.

 Are there risks with introducing beavers?